-If Univision has years of viewer loyalty and ratings on its side, Telemundo is also gaining traction.
-And the time is now: Census data showing a 40-plus percent increase in the Hispanic population in the U.S. in the past 10 years makes this urgent.
+Univision has years of viewer loyalty and ratings on its side, but Telemundo is gaining traction.
+And the time is now: Census data showing a 40-plus percent increase in Hispanic population in the U.S. in the past 10 years makes this urgent.
 There’s too much money at stake to stand still.

 Telenovelas embody the deep romanticism of Latin culture.
-Their stories are melodramatic and often explosively sexual: The long and deep eye-lock between star-crossed lovers is as much a telenovela staple as the Latin soundtrack and plunging necklines — on women and men.
+Their stories are melodramatic and often explosively sexual: The long and deep eye-lock between star-crossed lovers is as much a telenovela staple as the Latin soundtrack and plunging necklines.
 Brimming with passion, heartbreak and family rivalries and often ending with a wedding, these programs reflect not just the temperament but the aspirations of a society shaped by immigration.

-The actors whom viewers eagerly invite into their homes each night are revered and worshiped.
-Fernando Colunga and Lucero, stars of Univision’s blockbuster Soy Tu Duena (Woman of Steel), are superstars who grace red carpets and magazine covers.
-Lucero’s 1997 wedding to singer Manuel Mijares was a national event in Latin America: More than 40 million viewers watched the nuptials on Mexico’s Televisa alone.
+It’s also about celebrity: The actors whom viewers eagerly invite into their homes each night are revered and worshiped.
+Fernando Colunga and Lucero are superstars who grace red carpets and magazine covers.
+Lucero’s 1997 wedding to singer Manuel Mijares was a national event: More than 40 million viewers, on Mexico’s Televisa alone, watched the nuptials.

 “This is a high-water mark for us,” says Don Browne, president of Telemundo Communications Group.
 “We were doing nothing in terms of original content in 2003, and now we’re the second-largest producer of Spanish-language content in the world.”

-For all of Telemundo’s growth, it’s still a ratings also-ran behind Univision, which topped NBC in the younger demos (18-34) to become the fourth-rated broadcast network in primetime in February and March.
-As both networks are trending up, most English-language broadcasters are shedding viewers.
+For all of Telemundo’s growth, it’s still a ratings also-ran behind Univision, which topped NBC in the younger demos (18-34) to become the fourth-rated broadcast network in primetime in February.
+As both networks trend up, most English-language nets are shedding viewers.

-While Univision’s ratings are remarkably stable, the network’s executive suite is in the midst of a transition, with Joe Uva set to step down April 2 after four years as president and CEO.
+For the moment, Univision is in the midst of an executive-suite transition, with Joe Uva set to step down April 2 after four years as president and CEO.
 The move comes two months after Uva hired former AOL and NBC executive Randy Falco as COO.

 Uva, a former advertising executive at OMD and Turner, leveraged his relationships on Madison Avenue to grow the company’s ad sales.
 He also steered Univision through protracted legal battles with Grupo Televisa, which has an ownership stake in Univision and supplies the network with a majority of its telenovelas.